Estimated reading time: 7 minutes

-Here is my adaptation for Australian readers of what Michele Weiner-Davis has to say.
+Here is my adaptation for Australian readers of what Michele Weiner-Davis has to say on the many myths of long-term relationships.

 Does knowing one’s partner’s values, goals and aspirations increase the odds a couple will live happily ever after?
 That’s what reporters often want to know when interviewing me about the questions people should ask before making a permanent commitment to each other.